Riskified/timeasure/README.md

 For such calls, Timeasure's Profiler will aggregate the data in `ReportedMethod` objects grouped by class, method and segment.

-This approach obviously violates Timeasure code and measurement-declaration separation idea, but it allows for much more detailed investigations, if needed.
+This approach obviously violates Timeasure's idea of separating code and measurement-declaration, but it allows for much more detailed investigations, if needed.
 This will result in different `ReportedMethod` object in Timeasure's Profiler for each combination of class, method and segment.
 Accordingly, such `ReportedMethod` object will include